Story

 Lisa Beach

-Research on the physical and mental health benefits of spending time outdoors continue to mount.
+For educators, health professionals, and community leaders who work directly with children and families, Research on the physical and mental health benefits of spending time outdoors continue to mount.
 Studies have demonstrated that time in nature may help prevent childhood obesity as well as serve as a useful tool to manage attention-deficit/hyperactivity disorder.

 It's more important than ever to help families eat healthier and exercise more.
 If you're someone who plays a front-line role in influencing healthy behavior, you can help moms, dads, and kids make better choices.

-One of the campaign's themes focuses on the power of prevention, providing a natural segue to talk with families about making healthier choices.
-In particular, help them understand how the environment affects their health and well-being.
+National Public Health Week regularly highlights prevention as a key theme, providing a natural opportunity to talk with families about making healthier choices.
+In particular, helping them understand how the environment affects their health and well-being.
 Many times, moms and dads want to do better—they just don't know how.
 That's where you come in.

 For starters, share some talking points (and actionable ideas) with families, such as: